ART TREASURES OF KINLOCH CASTLE

 THE ARTIST - SYDNEY W. WHITE

-I have been unable to find a detailed biography of the life of artist Sydney Watts White.
-Although sometimes referred to as Sidney W. White, he signed his work
+unable to find a detailed biography of the life of artist Sydney Watts White.
+Although sometimes referred

-Sydney W. White
+Sydney W. White,

 usually followed by the year date.